SorensenUCSC/CSE211-fa2022/homework-setup.md

 ## Useful Docker commands

-* `docker container prune` Each `docker run` creates a new container, it will stop when you exit.
+* `docker container prune` Each `docker run` creates a new container, it will stop when you exit. **Do not create a new container each time you want to work on your project**.
+Using docker run for the initial setup and then exiting and calling start whenever you want to resume development is the recommended workflow.
+Having a bunch of Docker containers can take a lot of space, fast.
 Some time it is useful to prune all stopped containers by running `docker container prune` to gain some space.